JohnRDOrazio/SimpleAPI/README.md

 and takes care of preparing the `Response` accordingly, with the correct `Response` headers and `Content type`.

-It will assist you in defining the accepted parameters that the `Request` can or should include, and in generating the correct `Response` based on those parameters.
+It will assist you in defining the accepted parameters that the `Request` can or should include, in sanitizing the values of `Request` parameters based on the type you have defined for each parameter, and in generating the correct `Response` based on those parameters.
 It will generate `Response` headers for both valid and invalid requests, so as to assist the requesting party in making the correct `Request` to your API.